 A critical priority is to create a sustainable urgent and emergency care system but we also recognise that we need to improve the rate at which we provide planned care, as people are now waiting longer.
-This will be a longer-term plan but we need to start thinking about how we address the backlog now.
+Full recovery of the waiting list position will be a longer-term plan, but we are already thinking about how we address the backlog.

-All this is not forgetting the continuing need to respond to Covid-19, as cases still remain high in the communities we serve, with some needing admission to our hospital.
+All this is alongside the continuing need to respond to Covid-19, as cases still remain high in the communities we serve, with some needing admission to our hospital.
 While we are hopeful that we will be able to start our recovery from the pandemic in the second half of 2021-22, our response to the pandemic will remain a focus for us.